Dream Rovers

 Dream Rovers is a country band from Tehran, Iran and is considered the pioneer of country music in Iran.

 The band was founded by the singer-songwriter Erfan (Elf) Rezayatbakhsh with various members throughout the years such as Ahmad Motevassel, lead guitarist and recording engineer.

 History

 Persian Rovers

 In January 2007, the band was formed under the name Persian Rovers in Tehran by singer Erfan Rezayatbakhsh.
 The band primarily produced old cover songs.
 After Rezayatbakhsh came back from his military conscription in April 2007, the band decided to start recording original songs.
-In October of that same year, Persian Rovers collapsed while they had only succeeded in preparing a demo for the song February Snow.
+The duo disbanded in October of that same year, having only successfully prepared a demo for the song "February Snow."

 Dream Rovers

 After the end of Persian Rovers, Rezayatbakhsh started recruiting by talking to Majid Sadeghi with whom he got acquainted years ago at university.

 2008–present

 In March 2008, when the band was working on their arrangement of "Cloudy Sky," Majid met Ahmad Motevasel, a self taught guitar player.